Sacramento mayor wants officers to spend a week learning how to approach mentally ill

 “If a person is agitated and upset, there are ways to help somebody calm down no matter what is causing the agitation,” said Laura Usher, senior manager of criminal justice and advocacy for the National Alliance on Mental Illness.

-In November, Sacramento City Council passed measures that included a new use-of-force policy aimed at getting officers to use non-lethal ways to approach suspects and focus on de-escalation techniques.
-Those changes were driven by public outcry over Sacramento police shootings last year of two African American mentally-ill men, Joseph Mann and Dazion Jerome Flenaugh.
+In November, the Sacramento City Council passed measures that included a new use-of-force policy aimed at getting officers to use nonlethal ways to approach suspects and focus on de-escalation techniques.
+Those changes were driven by public outcry over Sacramento police shootings last year of two African American mentally ill men, Joseph Mann and Dazion Jerome Flenaugh.

 Mann was shot dead in July after exhibiting strange behavior in North Sacramento.
 An initial team of officers approached him calmly, but another pair of officers attempted to hit him with their cruiser before shooting him dead.
 Police said in July that Mann had lunged at them with his knife, though activists and family members have disputed that account based on police video.